software-students-spring2024/4-containerized-app-exercise-bestswes/README.md

 # Containerized App Exercise

+Welcome to Chequemate 2.0, the premier place to scan receipts and split them with your friends.

 This was an exericse to build a containerized app that uses machine learning.
 See [instructions](./instructions.md) for details.

 ##